ju-info-19/Simple-Interest-Calculator/README.md

 # Simple Interest Calculator

-This project provides a Bash script to compute simple interest.
+This repository contains a Bash script that computes simple interest.

-Given the principal, annual interest rate, and time period in years, it returns the interest amount.
+The formula used:

-Formula: `Simple Interest = (Principal × Rate × Time) / 100`
+**Simple Interest = (Principal × Rate × Time) / 100**

+The script prompts the user for:
+- Principal amount
+- Annual interest rate (percentage)
+- Time period in years

+After entering the values, the script displays the calculated simple interest.